jakearchibald/jakearchibald.com/static-build/posts/2020/07/multiple-versions-same-time/index.md

 ---
-title: Different tabs can be running different versions of your site
+title: Different versions of your site can be running at the same time
 date: 2020-07-29 01:00:00
-summary: Is your site prepared for that?
-Many of mine aren't…
+summary: Are you prepared for that?
+I'm not sure I am
-meta: Different tabs can be running different versions of your site, and it's easy to forget that.
+meta: Different versions of your site can be running at the same time, and it's easy to forget that.
 ---

 It's pretty easy for a user to be running an old version of your site.
 Not only that, but a user could be running many different versions of your site at the same time, in different tabs, and that's kinda terrifying.
 For instance: